Board of Directors

 Lyndsey Barrett

-Co-Founder and Lead Occupational Therapist
+Co-CEO and Lead Occupational Therapist

 Lyndsey has 20 years’ experience as an active Occupational Therapist working with people with learning disabilities, Aspergers and mental heath issues.
 It was her love for sport that planted the idea of sport as a tool for assessment and developing life and social skills with her clients.
 Lyndsey has grown Sport for Confidence from just one participant to where it is today.
 But she won’t stop there, Lyndsey is committed to seeing an OT in every leisure centre in the country.